Vyral/base-template/_posts/2018-05-31-the-truth-about-who-pays-commission-fees.md

 {% include pullquote.html %}

 It doesn’t cost you anything out-of-pocket to have an agent on your side, as your agent’s fee will be paid from the seller’s net proceeds.
-So **why not make sure that you have a professional working on your behalf?** Agents aren’t paid until the deal is closed and the buyer has their keys.&nbsp;
+So **why not make sure that you have a professional working on your behalf?** Agents aren’t paid until the deal is closed and the buyer has their keys.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.